mzi969/Habitat-Imaging-High-Risk-LUADs/README.md

 # Habitat Imaging Analysis for High-Risk Lung Adenocarcinoma (LUAD) Prediction on Low-Dose Computed Tomography
 **1.Introduction**

 This software implements a fully automated habitat imaging pipeline for quantifying solid components within part-solid nodules on low-dose computed tomography (LDCT) and predicting high-risk lung adenocarcinoma (LUAD).
-Using the Otsu threshold method, density and entropy maps are clustered to generate four distinct habitats.
-The solid component is defined as the high density & low entropy region, and its volume is used as the key predictor (Definition 3).
-The algorithm demonstrated superior diagnostic performance (AUC = 0.871 in training, 0.865 in external test) compared to conventional diameter and density measurements.
+Using fixed thresholds (density: –447 HU; entropy: 4.201), density and entropy maps are clustered to generate four distinct habitats.
+The solid component is defined as the high density and low entropy region (Label 3), and its volume together with its volume ratio are used as key predictors in a logistic regression model.

 **2. File Requirements and Format**